BrianSandiford/moviesiteapp-apm/README.md

 ## Movie site app

 Site that displays the most popular movies and allows one to search for a movie by entering the name in a search bar.
-App created in python/flask.Webpages rendered using HTML,CSS and Jinja2 templating.App uses TheMovieDB API for searching for and displaying information about movies -   https://developers.themoviedb.org/3/getting-started/introduction
+App created in python/flask.Webpages rendered using HTML,CSS and Jinja2 templating.App uses TheMovieDB API for searching for and displaying information about movies -   https://developers.themoviedb.org/3/getting-started/introduction .To replicate this project you would need an API key with the name SECRET_KEY.
 ![Project Name](https://user-images.githubusercontent.com/67350852/123563921-4dc04300-d785-11eb-87a3-7369ae234e4a.gif)